MeteoSwiss/opendata/docs/general/roadmap.md

 </details>

 <details>
-  <summary>'Pollen forecast data' is being prepared to be available in April as an additional parameter of the 'Numerical weather forecasting model ICON-CH2-EPS'.</summary>
+  <summary>'Pollen forecast data' is being prepared to be available by the end of April as an additional parameter of the 'Numerical weather forecasting model ICON-CH2-EPS'.</summary>

   Pollen variables are only generated when activated during the season. `APNRZ-951` <br></br>
   More about [the 'ICON-CH2-EPS' open data product](https://opendatadocs.meteoswiss.ch/e-forecast-data/e2-e3-numerical-weather-forecasting-model).
 </details>

 <details>
-  <summary>'Analysis data' is being prepared to be available in April.</summary>
+  <summary>'Analysis data' is being prepared to be available by the end of April.</summary>

   Hourly KENDA analysis data.
 Only the deterministic run will be published (no ensemble members).
 The set of parameters is still to be defined but will include pollen-related variables.
 </details>